CalvaryMandurah/Calvary/README.md

 * Grill’d – Local Matters Program
 * Local members of the community for making personal donations

-If you would like to donate to Calvary Youth Services Mandurah Inc. please call the office on 08 95811741 and speak with the Manager
-Once again a big thank you from the Board of Management, staff and residents at Calvary Youth Services.
+If you would like to donate to Calvary Youth Services Mandurah Inc. please call the office on 08 95811741 and speak with the Manager.
+Once again a big thank you from the Board of Management, staff, and residents at Calvary Youth Services.